andlearnmore/e2/p1/README.md

 + URL: <http://e2p1.andlearn.me>

 ## Game planning
-+ Create an array of colorful cards (5 each of ROYGBIV).

 + Create a win-condition array of ROYGBIV for progress checking and win condition
++ Use that array to create a "deck" of colorful cards (5 each of ROYGBIV).
 + Create variables to use as part of game

 + Set a loop to play the game multiple times